 One ingredient, a few minutes in the oven, and you have some deliciously addicting roasted artichoke hearts.
-They are best as a tapas, appetizer, healthy snack with dip, salad pizza topping, side dish, and more.
+They are best as tapas, appetizers, healthy snacks with dip, salad pizza topping, side dishes, and more.
 Artichoke hearts also make a wonderful cracker or chip replacement that makes a good gluten-free, grain-free, low-carb, and keto dipper.

 How to Roast Artichoke Hearts in the Oven

 This artichoke heart recipe is so easy to prepare and the oven-roasted char really adds so much flavor with one simple step.
 To cook frozen, canned, or marinated jarred artichoke hearts in the oven, you only need a few simple steps.
 Drain or defrost your artichoke hearts to start.
 Then arrange them in a single layer on a baking sheet.
 If are using canned or frozen artichoke hearts, you will want to spray the sheet pan with cooking spray so they do not stick since these do not come packed in oil.